Education in Texas: Bias and accuracy

 Social studies textbooks and curricula in Texas have often been criticized for having a conservative Christian bias and lack of factual accuracy with regards to history and religions, and for portraying Islam and conflicts in the Middle East in a negative manner.
 Notably, the curriculum for American history teaches that Moses was an important influence on the Founding Fathers.
 A 2014 report by the Texas Freedom Network also found, among other issues, that the then-proposed American history textbooks downplayed the role of conquest and slavery; gave an inadequate and unbalanced overview of LGBT people and Native Americans; and gave undue praise of laissez-faire capitalism.
 SBOE panels who select textbooks are rarely teachers or academics, and are chosen in elections with minimal turnout.

 In 2021, the state legislature passed Texas House Bill 3979, which bans the teaching of critical race theory.
 The American Historical Association, among others, expressed concern that the bill's broad scope could lead to omission or whitewashing of controversial race or gender topics in social studies.
 The Carroll Independent School District school board came under fire for claiming that books about the Holocaust would have to be balanced with ones "that [have] other perspectives" under the new law, though education experts and the district's superintendent disagree that the law will affect the factual accuracy of educational material.

 The science curriculum adopted in 2009 was the first to include a full overview of the theory of evolution, but faced backlash after the final version included a loophole that allowed schools to dismiss evolution in favor of creationism.
 The current 2017 science curriculum in Texas does not mandate the teaching of evolution over creationism, but removed language that was perceived to have discouraged the teaching of evolution.
+A curriculum approved in 2024 called Bluebonnet Learning includes religious subject matter, like literary analysis of the Sermon on the Mount from the Christian New Testament, which critics charge gives improper preference to religion generally and to one specific religion out of many practiced in the state, in violation of the Establishment Clause of the U.S. Constitution.
+The state of Texas will grant an additional $60 per student to districts that choose to use the Bluebonnet Learning curriculum.